Japanese “residents”, defined as natural persons having their domicile or residence in Japan;

-Yes.
-Japan implements autonomous sanctions against North Korea.
-In addition, Japan implements autonomous sanctions in order to contribute to international peace in synchronisation with other countries such as the US and EU member states.
+Yes, Japan implements autonomous sanctions against North Korea.
+In addition, Japan implements sanctions regime in order to contribute to international peace in synchronization with U.S, EU countries, etc.

 What is the nature of the sanctions regime in Japan?

 Under Japanese law, there is no legislative mechanism that provides for the automatic implementation of UN sanctions.
-However, the Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949, as amended, the “FEFTA”), is the key legislation for sanctions and includes measures prohibiting export, import, the provision of services and transfer of funds in certain cases, as well as empowering the relevant authorities to freeze assets.
-Also, movements of certain individuals can be restricted by the Immigration Control and Refugee Recognition Act (Act No. 319 of 1951, as amended).
+However, the Foreign Exchange and Foreign Trade Act (Act No. 228 of 1949, as amended, the “FEFTA”), as the key legislation for the sanctions includes measures prohibiting export, import, the provision of services and transfer of funds in certain cases, as well as empowers the relevant authorities to freeze assets.
+Also, movements of certain individuals can be restricted by Immigration Control and Refugee Recognition Act (Act No. 319 of 1951, as amended).

 Does Japan maintain a list of sanctioned individuals and entities?

-Yes.
-The Ministry of Finance Japan (the “MOFJ”) maintains and updates the lists of sanctioned individuals and entities.
-These lists can be accessed here (Japanese only).
+Yes, the Ministry of Finance Japan (the “MOFJ”) maintains and updates the lists of sanctioned individuals and entities.

 Are there any other lists related to sanctions?